Nuclearinfo.org.uk

 These are some of the ways in which the UK Government subsidises nuclear power.

 Taxpayers are picking up the majority of the costs of cleaning up the current generation of nuclear power stations and other nuclear facilities.
-Current estimates exceed £90,000,000,000, which is about £1,500 for every person in the UK.
+Current estimates exceed £90,000,000,000 - about £1,500 for every person in the UK.

 2. Insurance